eliasmelul/nlp-am/README.md

 **What data will be used?**

 The data will be dependent on the specific product the user wants to analyze.
 The general format the of data will be the scraped reviews for a specific product including the following for each review: name, date, stars, title, review_body. <a href='https://github.com/eliasmelul/nlp-am/blob/master/Functions%20Scraper.ipynb'>Click here</a> to check out the notebook.

+**_UPDATE_**: Due to issues with Amazon blocking my IP, there exists a private notebook that uses IP rotation to scrap the data.
+Nonetheless, for this project, I found <a href='https://nijianmo.github.io/amazon/index.html'>this</a> dataset to prevent scraping as much and focus more on the analytics.

 **How is the analysis done?**